-Si detectors provide excellent accuracy at 850 nm and visible wavelengths.
-They are therefore used on 860 nm multimode & PCS systems, and 660 nm POF systems, and 850 nm multi-fiber multimode systems (e.g. MPO)
+Si detectors are inexpensive and provide excellent accuracy at 850 nm and visible wavelengths.
+They are therefore used on 850 nm multimode / PCS systems, 660 nm POF systems, and 850 nm multi-fiber multimode systems (e.g. MPO)

-However note that many cable test standards require loss testing at 1300 nm on multimode systems, in which case a silicon detector is not adequate.
+However, note that many cable test standards also require loss testing at 1300 / 1310 nm on multimode systems, in which case a silicon detector is not adequate.

 Alternatively, the best way to attenuate high power measurements in a laboratory, is to use an integrating sphere, which provides high accuracy.

 Semiconductor optical detectors convert one photon of light energy into one electron of electrical current, with an efficiency that is wavelength dependent.
-Fig 9.1 shows the response curves for three detectors, including "traditional" InGaAs showing the poor characteristics at 850 nm.
+Fig 9.1 shows the measured relative response curves for four types of detectors.
+Most response curves available on the web, are quite inaccurate.

-The energy in each photon of light is determined by the light wavelength, and must be at least as big as the electron band gap of the detector material.
+The energy in each light photon is determined only by the light wavelength and must be at least as big as the electron band gap of the detector material.
 At the wavelength where the photon energy exactly matches the band gap energy, peak responsivity is achieved.
 If the energy is too low, no current flows.
-If there is excess energy (eg shorter wavelengths), then the excess energy is lost as heat.
+If there is excess energy (e.g. shorter wavelengths), then the excess energy is lost as heat.

 The detector response to wavelengths longer than the peak efficiency is very temperature sensitive.
-So for precision work, it is not advisable to use a detector in this region.
+So, for precision work, it is not advisable to use a detector in the "tail" region.

 The detector package window should be made of optically flat glass with an anti-reflective coating, to avoid Fabry-Perot resonances.
 Many cheaper detectors fail in this area.